Things on Wheels: Gameplay

 In Things on Wheels, players control remote control cars in racing competitions.
 Many races have a non-linear track design, where the player can choose from pathways that may branch to shortcuts or secrets.
 They can collect one of four power-ups (freeze, shield, static shocker, or speed boost) that give temporary abilities.

 Single-player mode has players race against a CPU player.
-Outside the game, players may use a sandbox mode to freely learn tracks and their layout.
+Outside the game, players may use a sandbox mode to freely learn tracks, their layout and controls of the cars.

-Things on Wheels was the second, and the last game released by Load Inc., exclusively on Xbox 360 (pictured).

 Development

 Following the completion and release of Mad Tracks (2006), and its port for the Xbox Live Arcade, the studio began development of the project.
 Its innovation in the racing game genre was the non-linear track design.
 Some concepts and gameplay mechanics like camera setting and track editor were considered but scrapped in the final game.
 While the reason for the latter was unknown, the first studio couldn't find its useful purpose in the game.
 Microsoft Windows' version of the game was planned to be released along with Xbox 360 version, but it was cancelled for unknown reason.

 Release

 Things on Wheels had met with numerous delays before release.
 The first time the game was announced was in January 2008, by its first publisher, SouthPeak Games, with one screenshot of a game and a release date of summer of that year.
 In April, a short teaser trailer was released.
 According to the art director of Load Inc., Herve Nedelec, the trailer was short intentionally, but long enough to get a feeling for its races and the discovery of the huge house inside and outside.
 Later that same year, screenshots of RC classes were revealed.
+The game was released on Xbox Live Arcade on May 12, 2010.
+It was removed from the stores along with over 220 digital titles on Microsoft's system on July 29, 2024, making it no longer purchasable.
+It was not included to be backward compatible with Xbox Series X/S.